 Bookshop for Designers

 It’s bold and it’s beautiful, and if books could go to heaven this is where they would want to go.
-Housed in an Edwin Lutyens 1922, Grade II-listed beauty, Maison Assouline sells the world’s most gorgeous coffee books (one authored by my late friend, Jack de Lashmet).
+Housed in an Edwin Lutyens 1922, Grade II-listed beauty, Maison Assouline sells the world’s most gorgeous coffee books.
 Make sure you check out the cabinet of curiosities, and step into Swan’s Bar for sumptuous Afternoon Tea and cocktails.

 For those with a Pressing engagement